motherjones/cyoa/README.md

-Column headers for your google spreadsheet must be slug,    text,    connects to, connects text,   title,   background image, The connects to should be a | separated list of slugs which you want the page to connect to.
-The connects text should be a | separated list of what you want the connectors to read.
+Column headers for your google spreadsheet must be slug,    text,    connects to, connects text,   title,   background image, The connects to should be a pipe-separated ( this is the  "|" under the delete key) list of slugs which you want the page to connect to.
+The connects text should also be a pipe-separated separated list of what you want the connectors to read.
 If you like, you can designate a different character as the separator.
 Note that the order of the connects to and connects text must match.

 Wow.
 That's a bit to take in, isn't it.
 Why not look at <a href="https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdHRQUlVQcDBJRU44NFdzc3lIeElkQXc&output=html">an example of a spreadsheet that feeds a cyoa</a>.